syednazrulhasan/site-developer-essentials/README.md

 There are certain area where wordpress might consider improving in future like

-1- While you are logged in backend and looking at frontend you are able to go directly to [Dashboard,Themes,Widgets & Menus](https://imgur.com/fGrMLfq) but what about Media, Plugins, Pages
+1- While you are logged in backend and looking at frontend you are able to go directly to [Dashboard,Themes,Widgets & Menus](https://imgur.com/fGrMLfq) but what about Media, Plugins, Pages.

 2- There should be an way to turn off default Block Editor by default